Marvy247/LoopGuard/README.md

 ### Reactive

-Reactivate was built to prevent and solve inactive reactive and callback contracts, but in order to accomplish we also used these utilities.
+ReactFeed was built to prevent and solve inactive reactive and callback contracts, but in order to accomplish we also used these utilities.
 Another problem that we aimed to solve with the project is the tideous process it takes for developers to get REACT mainnet tokens to power their contracts, to solve this we also made use of reactive contracts to make funding their dev accounts easier, this was accomplished by reactive contracts that handled the "bridging process".
 Below is a description of the reactive stack was used in the project.